George Pell: Swimmers trial: prosecution withdraws its case

 At the time of Pell's conviction in the cathedral trial, a second trial was pending regarding unrelated allegations that he sexually assaulted two boys while throwing them in the air in a Ballarat swimming pool in the late 1970s.
 These allegations had been raised by the ABC, leading to a Victoria Police investigation; however, Victoria's Director of Public Prosecutions dropped the charges after Chief Judge Kidd on 22 February 2019 disallowed the prosecution's submission of evidence from complainants on the grounds that each piece of evidence was not sufficient.
 News of Pell's conviction was published in Australia on 26 February 2019 when the suppression order was lifted following the withdrawal.

 Cathedral trial sentencing

 At a pre-sentencing hearing on 27 February 2019, Pell's bail was revoked and he was taken into custody at the Melbourne Assessment Prison.
 Pell's lawyers released a statement that Pell maintained his innocence, and advised that an appeal had been filed on three grounds.

 The sentencing hearing on 13 March 2019 was broadcast live to the public, with Chief Judge Kidd sentencing Pell to serve six years in jail with a non-parole period of three years and eight months.
 Pell was also registered as a sex offender.
 He served 404 days in prison, much of it in solitary confinement, before being acquitted.

-Breach of suppression order by media

-In the Supreme Court on 26 March 2019, Victoria's Director of Public Prosecutions named 36 media outlets, journalists and broadcasters and applied that they be found guilty, convicted and either imprisoned or fined for breaching the suppression order.
-International media did not face charges.